-Every year, thousands of households in England, Scotland, and Wales will pay for council tax.
+Every year, thousands of households in England, Scotland, and Wales will pay council tax.
 This is a form of taxation, collected by local councils to help pay for services, such as bin collections, maintenance of public spaces, and other public services.
 However, how much you pay varies according to where you live, and your income.
-Let’s get to know more by reading-along the article below.;
+Let’s get to know more by reading the article below.;

 What is Council Tax, and What Does it Cover?

 Council tax is the primary source of income for local authorities and its importance in the UK’s finances is set to continue growing.
 In 2017, councils collected £34.5 billion in council tax, with the government taking an additional £3.5 billion.